adikabintang/kolor-di-dinding/os/linux_process_and_signal.md

 ## SIGINT

-`Ctrl + c` is one way to send this `kill -s SIGINT pid`.
+Send SIGINT by `Ctrl + c` or `kill -s SIGINT $PID`.
 It says: "stop what this process is doing now and wait for further user input".

 It's the weakest signal to kill a process.